jerrybuks/multi-task-text-utulity/README.md

 # unit tests
 $ yarn run test

-# e2e tests - E2E implemented and working for all endoints in /test folder
+# e2e tests -  implemented and working for all endoints in /test folder
 $ yarn run test:e2e

 # test coverage
 $ yarn run test:cov
 ```

+## Known Limitations

+### Data Persistence
+- **File-based Cache**:
+  - Cache data is stored in memory and file system
+  - Cache is cleared on server restart
+  - New deployments will reset the cache

+### Metrics Storage
+- **In-Memory Metrics**:
+  - All metrics are stored in-memory
+  - Metrics data is reset when server restarts
+  - Historical data is not preserved across deployments
+  - The `/metrics` endpoint shows data only since last restart

+### Deployment
+- Hosted on Render free tier
+- Subject to cold starts
+- Server sleeps after inactivity
+- 2-minute warm-up time may be needed
+- Have tried to mitiage this using ```uptimerobot``` that pings my server every 5 minutes, but does not guarnatee 100%